-With this as a backdrop, the Illinois Municipal Retirement Fund ended the year with total net assets of \$19.9 billion.
-This represented an increase of approximately \$1.6 billion from December 31, 2004.
+The Illinois Municipal Retirement Fund reported total net assets of \$22.5 billion at year end.
+This represented an increase of approximately \$2.6 billion from December 31, 2005.

-The Total Fund returned 8.7% during the 2005 fiscal year, outpacing the Total Fund Benchmark by 1.9 percentage points.
-The Total Fund Benchmark is composed of the individual asset class benchmarks in the same proportion as the target asset class allocations.
-The Total Fund ranked just above the median of the Russell/Mellon Public Fund Universe for the one-year period.
+The Total Fund returned 13.9% during the 2006 fiscal year, outpacing the Total Fund Benchmark by 1.3 percentage points.
+The Total Fund Benchmark is composed of the individual asset class benchmarks in the same proportion as the target asset class allocations1.
+The Total Fund ranked just below the median of the Mellon Analytical Services (MAS) Public Fund Universe for the one-year period.
 (Note that plan sponsor type universes may include funds that have widely differing asset allocation structures making comparisons inconclusive and should only be used as a point of interest rather than for an evaluation of results.)
-All asset classes exceeded their benchmarks and ranked above the median of their respective peer groups.
+All asset classes advanced in absolute terms over the one-year period.
+In addition, all asset classes with the exception of U.S. equity exceeded their benchmarks and ranked above the median of their respective peer groups.
 The performance of the Total Fund can be attributed to the Fund's broad and well diversified structure.